Restaurant review: Thiptara in Downtown Dubai is a Thai dream come to life

 The meat option set menu is served in a similar style, swapping the veggie starters for Thai favourites like chicken satay, crab meat and minced chicken cakes.

-For dessert, we tried the traditional Thai dessert of tempura-fried banana with honey and mango sorbet.
+For sweet offerings, we tried the traditional Thai dessert of tempura-fried banana with honey and mango sorbet.
 While the unusual combinations may be a bit much if you prefer simpler dessert choices, you can always ask the staff to replace it with another option if possible.

 Thiptara also offers an impressive selection of beverages.
 The Thai Basil Mojito was a refreshing choice, expertly balancing the flavours of fresh basil and lime.
 Additionally, the restaurant features a variety of teas that perfectly complement the meal